nhan0504/Learn-SQL/SQL.md

 - Subqueries: Queries embeded in other queries
   - Use to get and merge data from multiple tables
   - Select specific records or columns and then use that as a criteria for filtering the next thing to select
+> When nested subqueries too deeply -> Low performance
+> Subquery `SELECT` can only retrieve 1 column
 ``` SQL
 --Get the region and company (Customers table) of customers that have freight > 100 (Order table)
 SELECT CustomerID,